likith099/efsmod-dev/README.md

-# FlWins - React Application with Azure AD Authentication
+# EFSM - React Application with Azure AD Authentication

 A modern React application built with Next.js 15 and TypeScript, featuring Microsoft Azure AD authentication for secure login and user management.